8 adrenaline rushes found only in Australia

 Climb the Sydney Harbour Bridge

 How to experience it: Sunrise, daytime, sunset and night-time climbs are available, as well as climbs that go just halfway if you're nervous about heights.
-Climbs can take anywhere from 1.5 to 3.5 hours depending on the type of experience you choose, so give yourself plenty of time.
+Climbs can take anywhere from 1.5 to 3.5 hours, so give yourself plenty of time.

 Do the world's highest dam abseil